The world's best sandwiches you need to try

 David Pimborough/Shutterstock

-It might not be the most exciting sandwich on our list, but there's no ignoring the classic cheese and pickle combo.
-The British Sandwich Association recently revealed Brits eat around 119 million cheese and pickle sandwiches annually.
-The cheese element is typically Cheddar, while the pickle is usually British brand Branston's or similar – a chunky, tangy relish with a dark brown hue.
+It might not be the most exciting sandwich on our list, but there's no ignoring this classic cheese and pickle combo.
+The British Sandwich Association recently revealed that Brits eat around 119 million cheese and pickle sandwiches annually.
+The cheese element is typically Cheddar, while the pickle is usually British brand Branston's or similar – a chunky, tangy relish with a dark-brown hue.
 If you're really hungry, you may want to go for the full ploughman's lunch, a typical pub meal that adds ham, wedges of apple and a few pickled onions on the side.

 <p>izikMD/Shutterstock</p>